Flower 4 Seasons

 Flower 4 Seasons is the sixth extended play by South Korean girl group DIA.
 It was digitally released on June 10, 2020, by PocketDol Studio.
 The EP features six tracks, including the title track "Hug U".
 The EP physically released a day later, available in two versions: flower version and season version.
 It marked their first released under MBK's label PocketDol Studio and managed by the label since then.
-Members Chaeyeon and Somyi didn't take part in this album due to personal reasons.
+Members Chaeyeon and Somyi didn't take part in this album for personal reasons.

 Background and release

 On May 26, 2020, MBK Entertainment announced through a poster that the group will be returning with their sixth mini album titled Flower 4 Seasons on June 10.
 This will be their first release since their fifth mini album, Newtro, was released in March 2019.
 A day later, a time table was released, stating that from May 29 concept photos, special films and an album highlight will be released leading to the album release.
 It was also revealed that pre-orders for the EP will start on June 1.

 On May 30, it was reported that members Chaeyeon and Somyi will not take part in this release with no further details.
 It was also noted that the album will be promoted as a unit of five members with Eunice, Huihyeon, Yebin, Eunchae and Jueun.

 It was digitally released on June 10, 2020, through several music portals, including MelOn and Apple Music.
 A day later, the album was released physically in South Korea in two versions: flower version and season version.